YunoHost/doc/pages/06.contribute/10.packaging_apps/04.virtualbox/packaging_apps_virtualbox.md

 We can now work on the virtual machine using the commandline.

-To easily copy the package files or use a graphical text editor, one can also connect via `sftp` using a file explorer.
+To easily copy the package files or use a graphical text editor, one can also connect via SFTP using a file explorer.

 It's a simple matter of using the `sftp://admin@my.domain/` address.
 ![](image://virtualbox_packaging6.jpg)

-> Note: on Windows or macOS, the file explorer does not natively support the `sftp` protocol...
+> Note: on Windows or macOS, the file explorer does not natively support the SFTP protocol...